WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 Don't insert a period at the end of a term, and insert a period at the end of a description.

+### Bulleted and numbered lists

+In general, use a period at the end of each item in a bulleted list.
+**Exceptions:** Single-word items, items entirely in code font, and items with no verbs.
+For additional information, see "Capitalization and end punctuation".

 ## Periods with URLs